Gauravsharma110044/GS-BROWSER/docs/README.md

 ### Basic Navigation

 - Use the address bar for URLs and searches
-- Access AI features from the sidebar
+- Access features from the sidebar
 - Manage tabs and windows efficiently
 - Use keyboard shortcuts for quick actions

-### AI Assistant Usage

-1. Click the AI Assistant icon in the sidebar
-2. Choose your desired AI feature
-3. Enter your prompt or request
-4. Get AI-powered assistance

-### File Management
+### Tab Management

+- Open new tabs with Ctrl+T
+- Close tabs with Ctrl+W
+- Switch between tabs with Ctrl+Tab
+- Pin important tabs
+- Group related tabs

+### Bookmarks

+- Add bookmarks with Ctrl+D
+- Organize bookmarks in folders
-- Access files through the file manager
+- Access bookmarks from the sidebar
-- Use AI to organize and manage files
-- Share files securely
-- Backup important data
+- Import/export bookmarks

 ### Settings and Customization

 - Customize the browser appearance
-- Configure AI features
+- Configure privacy settings
-- Set up security preferences
+- Set up download preferences
 - Manage extensions and add-ons

 ## Development